simbo1905/spring-bigquery-graphql/README.md

 kubectl apply -f service-v1.yaml
 ```

-You can look what is going on with
+You can `watch` all the config being deployed using:

 ```sh
 watch -n 1 kubectl get pods,ksvc,configuration,revision,route